 Can I use Browsec on Edge mobile?

 Browsec’s Edge extension is designed for desktop browsers.
 Mobile devices use different browser ecosystems, and you’ll often need a dedicated mobile VPN app to achieve browser-related protection on mobile browsers.
 Check Browsec’s mobile offerings if you’re browsing on a phone or tablet.
-Nordvpn browser extension for microsoft edge a comprehensive guide for 2025

 How do I install Browsec on Microsoft Edge?

 Open Edge, go to the Extensions store, search for Browsec VPN, click Add to Edge, and follow the prompts.
 Pin the icon to the toolbar, sign in or sign up, choose a server, and connect.
 It’s straightforward, and most users can be up and running within a few minutes.
+Best vpn for iphone in china 2026 guide

 Will Browsec slow down my internet?